rajbos/rajbos.github.io/_posts/2022-08-12-workflows-not-starting.md

 ![Photo of a street crossing, taken from above so it is upside down](/images/2022/20220812/sora-sagano-MKE7NKsaBZM-unsplash.jpg)
 ##### Photo by <a href="https://unsplash.com/@sorasagano?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Sora Sagano</a> on <a href="https://unsplash.com/s/photos/up-side-down?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

+## First things first: file location
+I have ran into this myself and looked for 15 minutes before I saw what was wrong: check the location of your workflow file!
+When you are creating the first workflow in a repo, you might learn you have configured the wrong directory because the UI does not show the workflow file if it is in the wrong folder.
+That can be a hint 😉.

+It needs to be stored in the following folder: `/.github/workflows/`.
+And that folder is `workflows` (plural) and **not** `workflow` (singular).

 ## Scheduled runs not starting
 When you add your first schedule for a daily run, you might be surprised that it does not start at the schedule you have set.
 You might scratch you head and wait for a couple of days, and nothing will happen.